freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

 So they all are super keys.

 ***Candidate Key:-*** Candidate keys are defined as the minimal set of fields which can uniquely identify each record in a table.
 It is an attribute or a set of attributes that can act as a Primary Key for a table to uniquely identify each record in that table.
 There can be more than one candidate key.

+A candidate key is a super key which cannot have any columns removed from it without losing the unique identification property.

 In our example, student_id and phone both are candidate keys.